maolro/raldamain/en/rules/ranks/Elemental magic/magia de fuego.md

 ## Rank I

-Add a casting die to all your elemental attacks.
+Add your rank to all attack and defense rolls made with elemental earth magic.

 <u>Flame strike:</u> As a standard action you can attack a target with a searing flare.
 The flame deals 3+success fire damage and you can spend 2 generated perks to cause a [mild burn](https://raldamain.com/rules/Reglas%20principales/Efectos%20de%20estado.html#quemada) (4 perks to cause a [medium burn](https://raldamain.com/rules/Reglas%20principales/Efectos%20de%20estado.html#quemada)).
 All flammable objects in the area of effect of the flare will begin to burn, spreading at a rate of 5 feet per round until they are extinguished.
 A creature with no fire resistance passing through a flaming space will automatically suffer a minor burn.
 An uncontrolled fire may eventually result in a fire.